 Subject area Art Curriculum Intent Art and Design encourages self-expression and creativity and can build confidence as well as a sense of individual identity.
 Creativity can also help with wellbeing.
 Studying art helps to improve analytical, communication and research skills, it enables pupils to develop their critical thinking and the ability to interpret the world around them.
 Students studying GCSE Art, Craft and Design will practically explore themes through a range of two-dimensional and/or three-dimensional processes and media.
 Emphasis will be placed on student's recording of ideas from primary images, the practical application of skills and the development of relevant critical and contextual sources such as the work of artists, craftspeople and designers.
 Students will develop an understanding of the different purposes, intentions and functions of art, craft and design as appropriate to their own work.
 They will build upon the skills introduced at KS3 whilst being encouraged to work with more independence and purpose.
 They will be encouraged to review and modify their work as it progresses, making artistic decisions and judgements based on their own and others' evaluations.
 Pupils will apply their knowledge and understanding to generate ideas and create planned and developed personal outcomes that link with their portfolio theme.
 They will develop their use of specialist art vocabulary and understand the importance of supporting opinions with reasoning.
-They will be able to articulate their thought process from initial ideas.
-Pupils will be encouraged to review faced.
+They will be able to articulate their thought process from initial ideas and observations, processes, experiments and discoveries through to the realisation of their ideas.
+Pupils will be encouraged to reflect on their work, justify their creative decisions and learn from any challenges they faced.
 The KS4 curriculum is divided into two components.
 Component one consists of students creating a portfolio of their own work based on a series of themes and is worth 60% of the final grade, component two is an externally set task worth 40% of the final grade.
-Throughout the course students will complete a variety of skills workshops to deepen their knowledge and understanding of different techniques and media.
-These are designed to build technical skills and confidence whi Year Term Content 10 1 2 3 Creative Making - Oil Pastel Visual Recording - Grid Method Visual Recording - Experimental Drawing Creative Making - Acrylic Painting Creative Making - Surface Pattern Creative Making - Textiles Contextual Studies Critical Studies Combining Artists 11 1 2 3 Critical Studies Portfolio - Personal Response Externally Set Assignment Externally Set Assignment
+Throughout the course students w Year Term Content 10 1 2 3 Creative Making - Oil Pastel Visual Recording - Grid Method Visual Recording - Experimental Drawing Creative Making - Acrylic Painting Creative Making - Surface Pattern Creative Making - Textiles Contextual Studies Critical Studies Combining Artists 11 1 2 3 Critical Studies Portfolio - Personal Response Externally Set Assignment Externally Set Assignment